mariyaZaharieva951/Angular-Project/app/README.md

 All fields must be requered
 ![alt text](register.png)

-*login page*
+*Login page*
 If user has a registration, can click on login and will be redirected to the Login page.
 The login form expects as input: email and password.
 Valid credentials in this case are:
 The valid Email address must be example@example.example.
 Password should be at least 6 symbols as well.
 ![alt text](login.png)

 Private part is visible, after successful register and login.